2025-04-09 Progress Report

 }

-Added some more code to the LispLibrary
+Added some more code to the LispLibrary too, including a function to

 return all the user-defined symbols.
 Also, added some functionality